-For families with children, having a mentor who has been there and done that, can provide an example or a shoulder to lean on when needed.
+For families with children, having a mentor who has been there and done that can provide an example or a shoulder to lean on when needed.

 Can you be a mentor to a family or child?
 Know what you can offer another.
 Mentors build committed, trusting relationships.
 They listen.
 They offer understanding and respect.
 They help others overcome challenges and disappointments and celebrate successes.

 Could you benefit from a mentor?
 Would you like to have a support system?
-Do you often wish your extended family lived closer, or were more supportive?
+Do you often wish your extended family lived closer or were more supportive?
 Would you like to have friends you could turn to for advice?
 If so, you may benefit from having a mentor.

 - What kind of mentoring could you use?
-Would you want someone as a formal mentor—like through a program, or that one meets with you at a specific date or time —or would you want someone you could turn to every now and then on an informal basis?
+Would you want someone as a formal mentor—like through a program, or that one meets with you at a specific date or time —or would you want someone you could turn to now and then on an informal basis?

 - Check out our list of resources below.

 - Ask others.
-Ask your child care provider, friends, church members, or pediatrician if they know of someone who might be a good mentor.
+Ask your child care provider, friends, church members, or pediatrician if they know someone who might be a good mentor.

 - Reach out to others.
 See someone you think could use a helping hand or support?
 Start small with a way for the other person to identify with you.
 “I remember when my son was going through that stage.
 Two-year-olds can be challenging!”